michanN/disaster-response-pipeline/README.md

 ## Installation <a name="installation"></a>
-The only external library necessary to run this code, beyond the Anaconda distribution of Python, is NLTK [stopwords, punkt, wordnet].
+The only external library necessary to run this code, beyond the Anaconda distribution of Python, are NLTK [stopwords, punkt, wordnet] and Plotly.

 ## Project Motivation <a name="motivation"></a>
 The purpose of this project is to apply data engineering, NLP and machine learning processes to create a model that can analyze and classify disaster message data from Figure Eight.
 Depending on the classification (multilabel) of the message it could be sent to the appropriate disaster relief agencies.